does concrete stick to plastic bucket

 How Do You Make Concrete Not Stick?

 To stop concrete from sticking to another surface, a release agent is often employed.
-Release agents are chemicals used to prevent adhesion of curing concrete to items such as forms or other materials.
+Release agents are chemicals used to prevent the adhesion of curing concrete to items such as forms or other materials.

 We’ll discuss mold release agents more, but the best forms of release agents are oil or wax-based products or substances in a nutshell.